seL4/microkit/docs/manual.md

 * `addr`: The base address of the I/O port.
 * `size`: The size in bytes of the I/O port region.
 * `setvar_id`: (optional) Specifies a symbol in the program image.
 This symbol will be rewritten with the I/O port identifier.
+* `setvar_addr`: (optional) Specifies a symbol in the program image.
+This symbol will be rewritten with the base address of the I/O port.

 The `setvar` element has the following attributes: